martin-hartmann/V-Xtractor/README.md

     -s score: Set the global score threshold (default: 0)

     -a: Check that HMMs occur in alphabetical order in each sequence

+    Example:
+    /usr/local/bin/vxtractor.pl -a -r .V1-V3. -h HMMs/SSU/bacteria/ -o out.fasta  in.fasta
+    --this will extract V1 through V3, for SSU bacteria, from the file in.fasta and save the results to out.fasta, checking correct order of V1, V2, and V3.